You have business money.

 Who doesn’t like coming out ahead while still getting everything done?

 Oh, wait, that’s right, there are still free business checking accounts being offered.

 And that means you keep all of the savings in the business by reducing the amount of accounting work you pay others to do!

 4. Your Private Spending Will Remain Private

-You’re not forced to acquire an EIN for your sole proprietorship, but it makes sense to do so.
+You’re not forced to acquire an EIN for yourself to use in your sole proprietorship or single-member LLC, but it makes sense to do so.

-By having a separate account, you are only giving your accountant access to that part of your life.
+By having separate bank accounts, you are only giving your accountant access to the business part of your life.

 You don’t have to worry about anyone seeing or judging how you spend your personal money.